 - Setting Bail in a Domestic Violence Case

 No Contact Orders A person who is accused of domestic violence can have their rights severely limited, and may lose custody of their children, or even access to their own home.
 Therefore, it is important to put forth a strong defense at a restraining order hearing.

 Accused of Domestic Violence?
 Contact Our Atlantic City Criminal Defense Lawyers

 If you have been arrested for domestic violence and assault you could be facing serious penalties and consequences.
 The lawyers of the Law Firm of John J. Zarych can fight to protect you from the consequences of accusations of this type and fight to protect your name and reputation.
-To schedule a no-cost and confidential initial case evaluation, call 800-508-9786 today or contact us online.
+To schedule a no-cost case evaluation, call 800-508-9786 today or contact us online.